jcolag/Tikili-li-Takili-li-Ptoe/README.md

 Compiling
 ---------

+After some frustration in manually writing code to connect to Glade, I wrote a "pre-compiler" to generate skeletal code for me.
+TlTlP now uses [GladeGlue](https://github.com/jcolag/GladeGlue).
+If you compare the current `main()` function with the version in [the previous release](https://github.com/jcolag/Tikili-li-Takili-li-Ptoe/commit/8b9d6332b0066d5ec3f37f88596fbf914be91139), I think you'll agree that loading the cell buttons into the array is less elegant, but it's otherwise worth it, with more-readable code once the one-time-use variables and infrastructure calls are removed.

-For what it's worth, I build TlTlT with:
+Beyond that, for what it's worth, I build TlTlP with:

-    gcc tltlp.c -o ttt `pkg-config --cflags --libs gtk+-3.0 appindicator3-0.1` -rdynamic -Wall -Wextra -std=c89 -pedantic -Wmissing-prototypes -Wstrict-prototypes -Wold-style-definition
+    gcc tltlp.c tltlp_glade.c -o tltlp `pkg-config --cflags --libs gtk+-3.0 appindicator3-0.1` -rdynamic -Wall -Wextra -std=c89 -pedantic -Wmissing-prototypes -Wstrict-prototypes -Wold-style-definition

+The `tltlp_glade.c` file is generated from _GladeGlue_.

-It complains that the event handlers have unused parameters, which is both true and unlikely to change.
+The compiler complains that the event handlers have unused parameters, which is both true and unlikely to change.

 In other news, I want to know where `pkg-config` has been all my life...